Levon’s wife just asked for a potato cellar. Levon dug for 23 years.

-Due to this money, his family earns daily living.
+Due to this money, his family earns a daily living.
 It seems Levon didn’t earn money during his lifetime.
 Instead, he does after his death.
 Visiting this cave you will have a great experience.
 It will be a wild cave tour out of reality.
 In the mouth of the cave, on the one side of the wall, you’ll meet a painting of Master Levon holding a hammer and a chisel, on the other hand, his wife holding a potato.
 The cave has a huge steel door.

 When you enter the cave museum you should go downstairs through the 80 stairs.
-The first room you arrive is an oratory decorated with sculptures and candles.
+The first room you arrive in is an oratory decorated with sculptures and candles.
 People say that visitors should enter this separately and make a wish before lighting the candle.
 Levon said that once you make a wish in the cave it comes true.

 Currently, the cave museum is run by the wife of the master - Tosya.
 She placed all the items of her husband in the museum.
 Here you may see the clothes, tools, pictures, artifacts, and many other items of Levon.
 You may also ask Tosya to show you the mosaic portrait his husband created around the walls of their house.

 People appreciate Levon’s art after his death.
-He was awarded with the title of an Honoured Cave Explorer by an institution related to cave studies in Armenia.
+He was awarded the title of an Honoured Cave Explorer by an institution related to cave studies in Armenia.
 When you walk around you cannot believe that only one person is able to create such a huge cave.
 However, Levon wasn’t alone.
-He was accompanied by a spirit which gave him motivation.
+He was accompanied by a spirit that gave him motivation.
 Master Levon left a huge legacy.
 He deserves that we make a visit and investigate his great work.